Entries by NB3 Foundation

 The Evaluation and Research Department is pleased to welcome a student through the University of New Mexico Student Employment Office.
 We extend our sincere thanks to Jeanette Quintanar, Job Development Officer at UNM, for assisting us in finding a wonderful candidate.
 As part of our commitment to strengthening Native students’ academic experiences through hands-on learning, […]

-The Healthy Beverage Summit Is Back
+The Healthy Beverage Summit is Back

-For the first time since 2019, the NB3 Foundation is bringing the Healthy Beverage Summit back to Native communities.
+For the first time since 2019, NB3 Foundation is bringing the Healthy Beverage Summit back to Native communities.
 The return comes with renewed energy, updated knowledge and a continued commitment to community driven solutions.
-The 2026 Healthy Beverage Summit will take place July 16, 2026, at the Indian Pueblo Cultural Center in Albuquerque, New […]
+The 2026 Healthy Beverage Summit will take place July 16, 2026, at the Indian Pueblo Cultural Center in Albuquerque, New Mexico. […]

 ,